lixinso/jetson_agx_xavier_environment_setup/README.md

-Nvidia Jetson AGX Xavier (32G) Environment Setup
+# Nvidia Jetson AGX Xavier (32G) Environment Setup

+(Note: I work based on the preinstalled system.
+Didn't use JetPack to do the installation due to my computer USB issue)

 ## Hardware